-Papillary breast cancer is commonly discovered as a palpable lesion or a nodule on mammogram, or as a complex cyst with solid elements, of about 2-3 cm in diameter, containing a brownish mixture of neoplastic tissue and blood clot.
+This carcinoma commonly presents as either a palpable lesion or a nodule on a mammogram.
+Sometimes, it presents as a complex cyst with solid elements, of about 2 to 3 cm in diameter, containing a brownish mixture of neoplastic tissue and blood clots.

-Statistical prevalence of papillary carcinoma
+Statistical prevalence of Papillary Breast Cancer

 Occasionally the disease is found in men as well.
 Papillary carcinoma most frequently occurs in older, post-menopausal women.

 Invasive papillary carcinoma usually occurs following the development of papillary ductal carcinoma in situ (DCIS).